IlkkaNis/deployEMDS_EDC/README.md

 ## Data provider - Define data resource to be shared:
 - Open Postman and import the included collections.
 In the provider's collection:
 - Create asset allows you to specify the shared asset.
 At this point two asset examples are included:
-a.
-An asset that retrieves data from API without the need of specifying credentials
+    1. An asset that retrieves data from API without the need of specifying credentials
-b.
-An asset that uses an API key to retrieve data from an API
+    2. An asset that uses an API key to retrieve data from an API
 - Execute one of the provided asset requests.
 - Execute "Create policy" and Create contract" requests.
 (At this point I cannot find how the contract / policy is linked with the asset?)